currymike123/CS1/week2.md

 int x = 15;
 ```

 The <b>equals sign (=)</b> is called the <b>assignment operator</b>.
-It assigns the value on the right to the variable on the left.z
+It assigns the value on the right to the variable on the left.

 ---

-If we put 10 into a variable named age, then the contents of x becomes 10.
+If we put 10 into a variable named age, then the contents of age becomes 10.
 We can represent this in a diagram.

 <center>age</center>
 <div class="boxed">
 10
 </div>
-The diagram is not exactly correct since a computer stores numbers in binary but for simolicity we will use decimal numbers.<p>
+The diagram is not exactly correct since a computer stores numbers in binary but for simplicity we will use decimal numbers.<p>

 Now let's assign the value of 20 to age.